 Learn about what's new in SQL Server Reporting Services.
 This covers the major feature areas and is updated as new items are released.

 - To download SQL Server 2017 Reporting Services, go to the Microsoft Download Center.

 For the current release notes, see SQL Server 2017 Release Notes.

-For information about Power BI Report Server, see Get started with Power BI Report Server.
+For information about Power BI Report Server, see What is Power BI Report Server?.

 What's new in SQL Server 2017

 Comments on reports

 Comments are now available for reports, to add perspective and collaborate with others.
 You can also include attachments with comments.